 Those deciding to book the Grove for their ceremony should also pre-book an alternative location in case of bad weather.
 The nearby Caledonian Hall is a possibility, as is a marquee in this location.

 John Hope Gateway

 This new addition to Royal Botanic Garden Edinburgh is a delight – ideal for those with larger guests lists and a requirement for additional room for the evening reception.
 John Hope Gateway covers two floors, offers a large decked area, and boasts large windows making the most of the superb views of the Biodiversity Garden.
 This is ideal for those with a guest list of at least 80 people.
 Wedding breakfast arrangements can be made for 120 guests at most, while the evening list could include up to 180 guests.
 With so many possibilities for dining both indoors and out, both formally and in a more relaxed manner, couples with lots of family and friends to invite will surely appreciate the versatility of the John Hope Gateway event space.

 From a Fossil Garden to an Alpine House and Courtyard, and the glasshouses to the Chinese Pavilion, there is a surprise waiting around every corner at your Royal Botanic Garden Edinburgh wedding.
-Small wonder this proves to be the perfect spot for many couples to say their vows.
+Small wonder this proves to be the perfect place for many couples to say their vows.
 If you are planning to celebrate the next step in your journey together as a couple, get in touch with us today to ask about the possibility of hiring as your Royal Botanic Garden Edinburgh wedding photographers.
 We would be only too delighted to assist.